UtrechtUniversity/yoda/docs/design/publication_process.md

 	- Add DOI to metadata of Vault Package

 Step 7: Send DataCite XML
-- API request to metadata endpoint with Datacite XML
+- API request to metadata endpoint with DataCite XML
 - put result in state
 - On request failure:
 	- Flag package for retry